Rational approximation of Euler's constant using multiple orthogonal polynomials: Further improvement

-In what follows, we will propose two constructions that could lead to a further improvement of the approximants of Euler's constant in Theorem \ref{Res_EC}.
-Since the potential improvements are not that substantial, we will only provide the key ideas.
+In what follows, we will propose a construction that could lead to a further improvement of the approximants of Euler's constant in Theorem \ref{Res_EC}.
+Since the resulting quality is still of a similar kind as before, we will only provide the key ideas. \medbreak